MeFabiLuz/covid-19/README.md

 # covid-19
-A ad-hic analysis about COVID-19 data
+A ad-hoc analysis about COVID-19 data